Is a weekend trip or a day trip to Big Bear in your future? Here are 5 things you should know as you plan your time in Big Bear Lake.

 Did you know Big Bear touts itself as a four-season destination?
 Unlike Los Angeles that seems to basically have two seasons (winter and summer), you can enjoy all four seasons of fun in Big Bear.

-A few weeks ago, we drove to Big Bear Lake and were so happy to find cooler temps and fall foliage we were missing in Los Angeles.
+A few weeks ago, we drove to Big Bear Lake and were so happy to find cooler temps and the fall foliage we were missing in Los Angeles.

 Note: You will need tire chains in the winter to drive into Big Bear.